cychoi/slackware/desktop-kde-14.0-32bit/README.txt

   /!\ This choice is only temporary, since KDE is not yet installed.

 Finish the base Slackware installation.

-Eventually, chroot into the newly installed environment and replace the HUGE kernel by the GENERIC kernel (that's what I usually do).
+  /!\ Eventually, chroot into the newly installed environment and replace the HUGE kernel by the GENERIC kernel.
+That's what I usually do.

 Exit and reboot.

+  /!\ Don't define a user yet.
+We'll wait until the MLED user profiles are installed.

 Download the Microlinux scripts